Bett-debug/my-cli-project/README.md

 Rent a Car → select a car to rent (availability is updated).
 Return a Car → mark a car as returned.
 Add car → add a car to the db
+view history → you can view a customers rental history.

 ### Depandancie I used